Vendor Prequalification (220-RICR-30-00-4)

 a.Vendors who do not maintain permanent workforces, or who propose to subcontract a disproportionate percentage of project work shall be considered unqualified.

 a.Reviewed Financial Statement prepared by a licensed Certified Public Accountant.

 b.Vendors who are seeking prequalification for purchase orders over $20,000,000 must provide Audited Financial Statements.

 c.Revenue: A vendor must provide its revenue under contract for the next three (3) fiscal years.

-d.Prompt payment of subcontractors: All vendors must provide subcontractor lien releases for all projects performed within the past five (5) years.
+e.Prompt payment of subcontractors: All vendors must provide subcontractor lien releases for all projects performed within the past five (5) years. certify that: